-The format of the book is set up so that it could be used as an ancillary text book in a college arts program, or the text for a fashion show course, including a full range of additional resources available online at http://www.bloomsbury.com/stark-the-fashion-show.
-The people who are profiled/interviewed are presented in sections called “Industry Insights” so that students are exposed to viewpoints outside the academic environment.
-The book is published by Bloomsbury Visual Arts of London [bloomsbury.com] and available through your local or online bookseller.
+With a full range of resources available online the book is designed to be used as an ancillary text book in a college arts program, or the text for a fashion show production course.
+Experts in the industry are profiled in sections called “Industry Insights” — exposing students to viewpoints outside the academic environment.